CarlMurray/failte-pp2/README.md

 - Improve search function to allow multiple keywords and locations to be entered
 - Add search filter options to allow users to filter attractions by type, location etc.
 - Add game options including difficulty, number of rounds, high score, location boundaries
+- Add Activities and Accomodation datasets from Fáilte Ireland OpenData API

 ---

 # Deployment

-- A DNS record for a subdomain of my portfolio, carlmurray.design, was created for this project.
 - The GitHub repository was connected to AWS Amplify for hosting.
-- Custom domain (https://failte.carlmurray.design) was added with an SSL certificate on AWS Amplify.
+- Custom domain (https://failte.app) was added with an SSL certificate on AWS Amplify.
-- __The production site is available at https://failte.carlmurray.design OR https://carlmurray.github.io/failte-pp2/
+- __The production site is available at https://failte.app OR https://carlmurray.github.io/failte-pp2/
 - Note: Site was deployed to GitHub Pages for project submission and acts as a backup to the AWS/custom domain site.
 Both sites are identical and are built from the same repo/branch and source code.

 ### Google Maps API Key